 - Define the universe.
 Who do you want to get information from?
-Decide the units (malls over 100,000 square feet), the elements (purchasing agent for security company), the extent (purchased any or your company’s product), and time (in the last six months).
+Decide the units (malls over 100,000 square feet), the elements (purchasing agent for a security company), the extent (purchased any or your company’s product), and time (in the last six months).
 These factors put a limit on the survey.
 You could try to survey all the purchasing agents for your companies for all malls – but it is a daunting task.

 - Specify the sampling unit and element.
 What specific segment(s) will get you the information I need?
 All security company purchasing agents or your company users?

-- Specify sampling method.
+- Specify the sampling method.
 What selection criteria will you use: probability vs. non-probability, simple random, cluster, or stratified (I call it targeted)?
 (There are several other technical criteria that you might consider as well.)

 - Probability sampling means that every segment of the population will most likely be included in a typical sample.
-Non-probability is selection based on the researcher’s judgment or convenience.
+Non-probability is a selection based on the researcher’s judgment or convenience.
 All my national surveys are non-probability surveys, sent to prospects in selected states, demographics, etc. but not to specific segments of those customers (because those segments don’t generally matter to my research).
 Non-probability selection is faster, far less expensive, and helps control non-sampling errors.
 The major benefit of probability sampling is that the results are projectable to the population segments with confidence.

-- Simple random sampling is usually computer generated, selecting every x name from the list to build a group of the desired size using a random number table.
+- Simple random sampling is usually computer-generated, selecting every x name from the list to build a group of the desired size using a random number table.
 Cluster sampling selects names randomly with know segments of the market.
-Stratified sampling identifies “the best” candidates within each element, based on the researchers judgments.
+Stratified sampling identifies “the best” candidates within each element, based on the researcher’s judgments.